 Depending on the severity of the defect and where it is on the spine, symptoms vary.
-Mild defects can cause no or very few problems, while more severe defects can cause long-term health problems that involve the nerves, bones, and muscles.
+Mild defects may cause few or no problems, while more severe defects can cause serious problems, including weakness, loss of bladder control, or paralysis.

 Children with an exposed opening on the back will need surgery to close it.